-2. ATTEND IN PERSON:

-Members of the public may attend in person at Ag + Open Space's office at 747 Mendocino Avenue, Santa Rosa, CA in the large conference room.
+2. In Person: Members of the public may attend in person at Ag + Open Space's office at 747 Mendocino, Avenue, Santa Rosa, CA in the large conference room.

-Public Comment During the Meeting: You may email public comment to Sara.Ortiz@sonoma- county.org.
-All emailed public comments will be forwarded to all Committee Members.
+PUBLIC COMMENT DURING THE MEETING: You may email public comment to sara.ortiz@sonoma-county.org.
+All emailed public comments will be forwarded to all Committee Members and read aloud for the benefit of the public.
 Please include your name and the relevant agenda item number to which your comment refers.
-Public Comment may be made live during the Zoom meeting or live, in person, in the Ag + Open Space large conference room.
-Available time for comments is determined by the Committee Chair based on agenda scheduling demands and total number of speakers.
+In addition, if you have joined as a member of the public through the Zoom link or by calling in, there will be specific points throughout the meeting during which live public comment may be made via Zoom and phone.

-Disability Accommodation: If you have a disability which requires an accommodation or an alternative format to assist you in observing and submitting comments at this meeting, please contact Sara Ortiz by phone at (707) 565-7360 or by email to Sara.Ortiz@sonoma-county.org. by 12 p.m.
-Tuesday, October 15, 2024 to ensure arrangements for accommodation.
+DISABLED ACCOMMODATION: If you have a disability which requires an accommodation or an alternative format to assist you in observing and commenting on this meeting, please contact Michelle Nozzari by email to sara.ortiz@sonoma-county.org by 5:00pm Wednesday, October 23, 2024 to ensure arrangements for accommodation.